Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | MarketScreener

 "The hold time is about 7 hours.
 I am so sorry," Alaska Airlines wrote on Twitter in response to a customer complaint.

+Aisling Daniel, an 18-year-old college student, was trying to return home to Anchorage, Alaska, with her younger sister and two black Labrador retrievers on Monday after visiting family in Kansas City.
+She was stuck in the Seattle-Tacoma International Airport and holding out hope that her newly booked flight out on Monday afternoon would not be canceled.

+"The weather and the airport being understaffed is a really big problem here right now," she said, the dogs wagging their tails behind her, their leashes tied to a railing.

 Harley Garner, a 27-year-old creative strategist from Portland, and his brother from Seattle were staying with their parents in Pahrump, Nevada, over the holidays and had planned to fly home on Sunday evening.
 Both brothers' respective flights -to Portland via Alaska Airlines and to Seattle via Allegiant Airlines - were canceled on Sunday afternoon.
-Both managed to book seats on later flights - Garner's brother got one late Sunday night, and Garner booked one for 6 a.m. on Monday.
+Both managed to book seats on later flights.

-Then their second flights were canceled.
-They decided to drive and got on the road shortly after 3 a.m. on Monday.
+When their second flights were canceled, they decided to drive and got on the road shortly after 3 a.m. on Monday.
 Garner's father was driving his sons to Bakersfield, California, where they planned to rent a car and then drive up to Portland and Seattle, totaling some 17 hours on the road.

 Garner said the most frustrating part of the travel nightmare, which Alaska Airlines said was weather-related, although Portland was not experiencing severe weather on Monday, was the last-minute notification of cancellations.